 Grazing the Sun

-Solar Orbiter is currently circling our parent star between the orbits of Venus and Mercury, with its first perihelion to take place on 15 June, around 77 million kilometers from the Sun.
-In coming years, it will get much closer, within the orbit of Mercury, around 42 million kilometers from the solar surface.
-Meanwhile, Comet ATLAS is already there, approaching its own perihelion, which is expected on 31 May, around 37 million kilometers from the Sun.
+Solar Orbiter is currently circling our parent star between the orbits of Venus and Mercury, with its first perihelion to take place on June 15, around 77 million kilometers (48 million miles) from the Sun.
+In coming years, it will get much closer, within the orbit of Mercury, around 42 million kilometers (26 million miles) from the solar surface.
+Meanwhile, Comet ATLAS is already there, approaching its own perihelion, which is expected on May 31, around 37 million kilometers (23 million miles) from the Sun.

 “This tail crossing is also exciting because it will happen for the first time at such close distances from the Sun, with the comet nucleus being inside the orbit of Mercury,” says Yannis Zouganelis, ESA Deputy Project Scientist for Solar Orbiter.